2art/2c-bspwm/README.md

 fi

 # Find directories to be symlinked; Process each one by one, to see if the symlink is missing so far.
-find /home/dxo/.2c/bspwm/home/.config/* -maxdepth 0 -type d -not -path '*/.git/*' | while read f; do tgt="/home/dxo/.config/${f##*.config/}" if [[ ! -h "$tgt" ]]; then
+find /home/dxo/.2c/bspwm/home/.config/* -maxdepth 0 -type d -not -path '*/.git/*' -and -not -path "*/systemd*" | while read f; do tgt="/home/dxo/.config/${f##*.config/}" if [[ ! -h "$tgt" ]]; then
         printf '\e[32;1mCreating symlink: %s\n\e[33;22m' "${tgt}"